-Clearly, not every fact of power in society gets capitalised.
-It is only insofar as power does affect earnings and risk, and only insofar as this impact is considered sufficiently significant and non-transitory, that the risk-adjusted income and the power behind it get 'discounted.'
+Clearly, not every aspect of power in society gets capitalized.
+It is only insofar as power does affect earnings and risk, and only insofar as this impact is considered sufficiently significant and non-transitory, that the risk-adjusted income and the power behind it get discounted.
 In capitalism, though, these prerequisites are remarkably inclusive and constantly expanding.
-In this way, every power arrangement, institution and process that systematically affects the flow and temporal pattern of earnings is a potential facet of capital.
-Concrete examples include military spending and managed stagflation in Israel, apartheid laws and democratization in South Africa, the pendulum of inflation and corporate amalgamation in the United States, organized crime in Russia and IMF bailouts in Asia, and 'energy conflicts' and 'peace dividends' in the Middle East.
-Other illustrations, pertaining to the more universal processes of power, include the struggle over the nature of labour and work, the creation of 'wants,' intellectual property rights, protectionism and the systematic use of violence.
-These processes and institutions all bear on earnings and risk; and once their impact is 'discounted' by investors, they become capital.
+In this way, any power arrangement, institution, and process that systematically affects the flow and temporal pattern of earnings is a potential facet of capital.
+Concrete examples include military spending and managed stagflation in Israel, apartheid laws and democratization in South Africa, the pendulum of inflation and corporate amalgamation in the United States, organized crime in Russia and IMF bailouts in Asia, and "energy conflicts" and "peace dividends" in the Middle East.
+Other illustrations, pertaining to the more universal processes of power, include the struggle over the nature of labor and work, the creation of "wants," intellectual property rights, protectionism, organized religion, and the systematic use of violence.
+These processes and institutions all bear on earnings and risk; and once their impact is discounted by investors, they become capital.

-This 'encompassing process,' the transformation by which capital simultaneously 'subsumes' and 'quantifies' other forms of power, is perhaps the broader meaning of capitalist development.
-Examining this development, therefore, requires that we place power at the centre of analysis, and that we do so from the very start.
-Once we accept this requirement, 'politics' and 'economics' appear not as distinct spheres of human activity and consciousness, but as an artificial 'fragmentation' that needs to be overcome.
+This encompassing process, the transformation by which capital simultaneously "subsumes" and "quantifies" other forms of power, is perhaps the broader meaning of capitalist development.
+Examining this development, therefore, requires that we place power at the center of analysis, and that we do so from the very start.
+We need to think not of capital and power, but of capital as power.
+Once we accept this requirement, "politics" and "economics" appear not as distinct spheres of human activity and consciousness, but as an artificial fragmentation that needs to be overcome.

-The way to articulate and historicize the capitalisation of power is necessarily speculative.
-In Marxist and neoclassical theories there is an 'equation,' with capital measured in money on the one side, and its 'determinants' denominated in abstract labour or utility on the other.
-Both sides are quantitative and therefore comparable.
-By contrast, with 'capital as power' the equality is only metaphorical.
+The way to articulate and historicize the capitalization of power is necessarily speculative.
+In Marxist and neoclassical theories there is an "equation," with capital measured in money on the one side, and its determinants denominated in abstract labor or utility on the other.
+Both sides of the equation are assumed to be quantitative and therefore comparable.
+By contrast, from the viewpoint of capital as power the equality is only metaphorical.
 The financial form of capital is quantitative, whereas the institutions and processes of power are qualitative.
-The only way to 'equate' them is speculatively: we need to tell a convincing story that contrasts the quantitative trajectory of accumulation on the one hand with the qualitative development of power on the other.
-This juxtaposition is admittedly 'subjective' - but, then, that is precisely how the quantitative capitalist nomos is conceived, articulated and imposed by the ruling capitalist class on the rest of society.
+The only way to "equate" them is speculatively: we need to tell a convincing story that contrasts the quantitative trajectory of accumulation on the one hand with the qualitative development of power on the other.
+This juxtaposition is admittedly conjectural-but, then, that is precisely how the quantitative capitalist nomos is conceived, articulated, and imposed by the ruling capitalist class on the rest of society.
 The numerical capitalist order is created not objectively from the outside, but inter-subjectively from the inside, by human beings.
 As scientists, we try to understand how.

-The fact that this determination is partly speculative is no invitation for 'postist' charlatans.
-Arbitrary 'narratives' cannot go very far here.
-Since the subject of inquiry is the structured nomos, the purpose is still to produce a framework that is systematic yet open to change, comprehensive and operational, robust and predictive, and, above all, elegant.
+The fact that this determination is partly speculative is no invitation for postist charlatans.
+Arbitrary "narratives" cannot go very far here.
+Since the subject of inquiry is the structured nomos, the purpose is still to produce a framework that is open to change-yet systematic, comprehensive, operational, robust, predictive and, above all, true to the democratic principles of proof and refutation.